sguox002/leetcode/review/dfs.md

     }
 ```
 ### 695. Max Area of Island
-dfs and count the number and mark it as different color
+dfs and count the number and mark it as different color<br/>
-dfs is much simpler than bfs.
+dfs is much simpler than bfs.<br/>
-The following code is used for finding the area of one connected region
+The following code is used for finding the area of one connected region<br/>

 ```cpp
     int maxAreaOfIsland(vector<vector<int>>& grid) {